mitranim/emerge/readme.md

 ## Why

-Why not ImmutableJS or another alternative?
+Why not ImmutableJS or something similar?

 1. Plain data.
 Emerge uses plain dicts and lists.